maikewu/forms/docs/fields/21-field-repeater.md

 | Required        | no              |
 | Default Value   | -               |

-By setting `helptextAfter`, a text is dispalyed before the repeater.
+By setting `helptextAfter`, a text is displayed before the repeater.

 ``` JSON
       "helptextAfter": {